 Gold has been a preferred investment option among Indians not just as an investment class but for its intrinsic value.
 The average gold price has moved up from just Rs.
 88 per 10 gm in 1947 to a peak of Rs.
-54,000 during August 2020.
+62000 in April 2023.

-However, the importance of gold was realised only after the 2008 global economic crisis.
-People around the world realised that gold can be considered a safe haven when other investments like equity, bond, etc. had plummeted.
+However, the importance of gold was realized only after the 2008 global economic crisis.
+People around the world realized that gold can be considered a haven when other investments like equity, bond, etc. had plummeted.
 Till 2008, gold price was at around ₹12,500 per 10 gm but after that, there has been a steep rise in gold investments globally.

 Now that we know the benefits of investing in gold and the returns that gold has generated over the years, let us understand the technique with which one can invest in gold.